The holiday season is a time to celebrate with friends and family by eating

 If you suffered a workplace injury during the holidays,

-Glendale workers’ compensation attorney at the
+contact our Glendale workers’ compensation attorney at the

 Law Offices of Wax & Wax and request a free consultation today.